 I glare at Dom before turning to our Apostrophe with a plastered smile.
-Don't you regret reading that book now?
-"Hello, Apostrophe," I say.
+"Hello, Apostrophe."

-"Oh please, not the full name.
-I've decided to go by Appy now."
+"Oh please, not the full name, anymore.
+I've decided to go by Appy."

 She's been considering this for ages but never found something "catchy" enough.
 I thought of plenty: possum, strop, trophy.
 Of all things, she chooses Appy.
 What kind of quirky girl is she?

 Might as well nip conversation at the bud.
 "We were just talking about, er, the new enchantment seminars in the evening.
 You know, the ones for aspiring Ministry employees."
 Inching closer to Dom's bag, I cover up the book with a nudge of my wand.

 "Oh."
 Her toothy smile doesn't falter and a sickening dread washes over me as I realize she's not going to leave.
 Instead, she clutches my arm.
 "Sooo... it's Quirky Girls Anon's first anniversary next week.
 Will there be a story?"

 "Maybe."
 It is, unfortunately, the largest unofficial club on Hogwarts, making it somewhat newsworthy.
 There's no good way to sum up Q.G.A. but my best attempt would be 'a congregation of hysterical girls whose singular goal is getting into a bloke's pants.'